Who is BVEA?

 The Boulder Valley Education Association is the exclusive representative for Unit B licensed staff of the Boulder Valley School District.
 BVEA members represent their colleagues in collaborative policy and program efforts with the BVSD administration and the Board of Education, during contract negotiations, as we advocate for our profession and promote quality public education to give students the schools they deserve.

-Great public schools for every student.
+A great public school for every student.

 To empower our members to advocate for our profession and collectively promote great public schools.